-TRIP RATING: Easy/Moderate Natural history, Cultural & Archaeological Tour, Grade (II) - This expedition style soft adventure is an activity-oriented program.
+Easy/Moderate Natural history, Cultural & Archaeological Tour, Grade (II) - This expedition style soft adventure is an activity-oriented program.
 It includes scenic overland travel up to 7 hours on a day, walking tours and day hikes of 2-3 hours.
-It takes place at high elevations
+It takes place at high elevations reaching a maximum of 13,420' at Potosi.
+To allow for gradual adjustment to the altitude, we begin the program touring Sucre (9,215')

-2018 DATES: On request any week during the season for a minimum of 4 travelers
+2024 DATES: On request any week during the season